From the introduction:

 As an additional incentive, there are three prizes of £50 (chosen at random, presumably) for completed returned forms online or for the paper version that has been distributed door-to-door in the village.

-For further details and background see cover letter details with introduction by Sue Corrigan of the Stonesfield Community Plan Steering Group, plus a list of Frequently Asked Questions.
+For further details and background see cover letter details with introduction by Sue Corrigan of the Stonesfield Community Plan Steering Group.

 To take part in the village survey on behalf of your household please enter your answers by following this link....